 Before I was married, my hard boiled eggs were more like bedeviled eggs after many attempts at trying to get consistently smooth peeled eggs.
 They were often pitted, dented and cracked.
 My mother-in-law, Inge’s Deviled Eggs always came out smooth and delicious.
 Her secret?
 She used an egg piercer or a pushpin and ice water.
 (See recipe).
 That really did the trick!
 In a pinch: No tarragon?
 Use parsley instead.

 In the early 1980’s there were only a few NYC vegetarian restaurants around.
 Whole Wheat and Wild Berry was one of my favorites.
 Their Stuffed Mushroom appetizer inspired me to adapt their recipe and use wheat germ instead of breadcrumbs.
 I hope that you enjoy this tasty twist.

-In a pinch: If you are out of wheat germ, breadcrumbs will work.
-Cilantro can be substituted for fresh parsley.
+In a pinch: If you are out of wheat germ, whole wheat breadcrumbs will work.

 Uncooked asparagus stays fresh refrigerated for 3-4 days.
 Store spears upright in a jar of 1” water.
 Cover loosely with a plastic bag.